Collateral Damage (2002 film): Marketing

 The September 11 attacks affected the release and editing of the final film.
 The film's original trailer was scrapped because it showed a major bomb attack in the United States.
 The film was originally scheduled to be released on October 5, 2001, but it was postponed due to its terrorism theme and the attacks.
 Following this, Warner Bros. removed any mentions of Collateral Damage from the website, radio stations, television and movie theaters.
 All trailers and posters for the film were also recalled.
 Eventually, it was released on February 8, 2002.
 The premiere was held four days earlier.
 Collateral Damage was also supposed to include Colombian actress Sofía Vergara in the role of an airplane hijacker; however the scene where Vergara would hijack a plane was cut from the film.

 Home media

 Warner Home Video released the film on DVD and VHS in the United States on July 30, 2002.

+On April 7, 2009, a Blu-ray version of the film was released.

 Reception

 Box office

 Collateral Damage earned a total of $15.2 million during its opening weekend.
 It ranked number one at the box office ahead of Big Fat Liar, Rollerball and Black Hawk Down.
 This was also the first Arnold Schwarzenegger film to do so since Batman & Robin in 1997.
 For its second weekend, the film dropped into fifth place behind John Q., Crossroads, Return to Never Land and Big Fat Liar, making $8.7 million.
 In Spain, it opened in second place behind Monsters, Inc. with $1.1 million in its first weekend.
+The film also collected $623,585 during its opening weekend in the UK, ranking fifth below Blade II, Ice Age, Ali G Indahouse and Crossroads.
 The film made $78.4 million worldwide against its $85 million budget.